Give Me a Sign: Music video

-The music video shows a young woman rushed into a hospital, her fiancé, an old man, and a young child.
-A man whose face can't be seen comes into their rooms and takes their hands.
 Each room features artwork from Breaking Benjamin's albums.
-The young boy's room has a picture of the cover art from Saturate.
-The old man with the Breaking Benjamin tattoo on his finger is from the cover of We Are Not Alone.
-The faceless man is the "Evil Angel" from the cover of Phobia, and the song of the same name; and the woman in the hospital bed resembles Jane from "The Diary of Jane" music video.
+The young boy's EEG displays a picture of the cover art from Saturate.
+The bald old man with the Breaking Benjamin tattoo on his finger is from the cover of We Are Not Alone.
+The faceless man represents the "Evil Angel" from the cover of Phobia, and the song of the same name; and the woman in the hospital bed resembles Jane from "The Diary of Jane" music video.
 Her room features the MRI scan of Ben's head from the cover of Dear Agony.